ivzeng/DreamCraft-Resume-Editor/README.md

     ```bash
     playwright install
     ```
 4. Run main.py.
-Makesure that you have Python ($\ge$ 3.10) installed.
+Make sure that you have Python ($\ge$ 3.10) installed.

 ## Emailware

-Feel free to send an email at ivanyhzeng@gmail.com about anything you'd want to say about this software.
-I'd really appreciate it!
+Please feel free to email me at ivanyhzeng@gmail.com with anything you'd like to say about this software.
+I'd appreciate it!

 ## UI
----

 - Main Menu
     ![](demo/screenshot/front_1.png)